dmaulikr/Haunted-Building/README.md

 # Haunted-Building

 A top-down 2D puzzle game developed with Unity.
-The goal is to escape the building by finding the key to move to the next room.
+The goal is to escape the building by solving the puzzles of each room and finding the key to escape each room.

 ## Playing the game